 Preventing children from using tobacco products is an issue for us and wider society.
 We play our part by not directing the marketing of our products to anyone under the age of 18, or higher minimum age where specified locally, or to non-smokers.

-We adhere to regulation and our International Marketing Standard.
+We adhere to regulation and our own stringent marketing standards.
 We also support governments and the retail trade with information to discourage the sale of tobacco products to children.

 Smoking is a cause of serious diseases in smokers, including lung cancer, heart disease and emphysema.
 We agree that governments and public health authorities around the world should provide clear and consistent messages about the health risks of smoking.
 Adults should be guided by those messages when deciding whether or not to smoke.
 Children should never smoke.

 Cigarette smoking is addictive and it can be very difficult to stop.

 While some people may find it difficult to stop smoking, it is important they understand that they are able to stop if they choose to do so.
 Millions of people have stopped smoking, the majority without assistance.

 To reduce the health risks of smoking, the best step to take is to stop smoking.
 For smokers who have decided to stop, information published by public health authorities is available.